ucsc-cgp/training-resources/WDL/README.md

 If the user does not define `favoriteAnimal`, then `favoriteAnimal` will be undefined and select_first() will evaluate to "dog", meaning that `animal` will evaluate to dog.
 If the user defines anything for `favoriteAnimal`, then whatever the user defined will be used.
 Beware, "bad" input will still take precedence; all that select_first() is looking at is whether or not something is defined!

-## How to use if/else in WDL
+## How to use if/else (conditionals) in WDL
-WDL allows for limited if/else reasoning when it comes to setting variables.
+WDL allows for limited conditional reasoning when it comes to setting variables.
 You can use this to set runtime attributes in tasks, such as this:

 ```
 runtime {